govau/service-manual/content/content-strategy/balance-user-business/intro.md

 category: Content Strategy
 ---

-When creating content, consider and balance the needs of both business and users.

 A balance in understanding business and user needs can:
 - reduce silos
 - clarify your team’s goal